ray-project/ray/doc/source/cluster/metrics.md

 (prometheus-setup)=
 ## Setting up your Prometheus server
-Use Promtheus to scrape metrics from Ray Clusters.
+Use Prometheus to scrape metrics from Ray Clusters.
 Ray doesn't start Prometheus servers for users.
 Users need to decide where to host and configure it to scrape the metrics from Clusters.

 ```{admonition} Tip
 :class: tip